-The now-extradited paramilitary leader began as a guerrilla and ended as the heir of Pablo Escobar’s drug trafficking business in Medellin.
+The now-extradited paramilitary leader began as a guerrilla and ended as the heir of Escobar’s drug trafficking business in Medellin.

-After the group kidnapped a powerful figure in Pablo Escobar’s Medellin Cartel, the drug lord ordered his assassins to wipe out Berna’s EPL chapter.
+After the group kidnapped a powerful figure in Escobar’s Medellin Cartel, the drug lord ordered his assassins to wipe out Berna’s EPL chapter.

 Berna surprisingly escaped this massacre and, instead of fleeing, went to Medellin where he became a helper of Fernando and Mario Galeano, who were members of the Medellin Cartel.